AndyFul/Hard_Configurator/README.md

 # Hard_Configurator
 GUI to Manage Software Restriction Policies (SRP) and harden Windows Home OS.

-Run Hard_Configurator(x86).exe or Hard_Configurator(x64).exe depending on Windows architecture (32Bit or 64Bit).
-Do not execute RunAsSmartscreen(...).exe - it is executed indirectly by Explorer context menu, when in Hard_Configurator the option "Run As Smartscreen" is set to 'ON'.

 Hard_Configurator makes changes in Windows Registry to accomplish tasks enumerated below:

 1. Enabling/Disabling Software Restriction Policies (as anti-exe) in Windows Home.